tom-howard/ros2/docs/course/part2.md

 ## Odometry-based Navigation

-Over the course of the previous two exercises we've created a Python node to make your robot move using *open-loop control*.
+Over the course of the previous two exercises we've created a Python node to make our robot move using *open-loop control*.
 To achieve this we published velocity commands to the `/cmd_vel` topic to make the robot follow a circular motion path.

 !!! question "Questions"
     1. How do we know if our robot actually achieved the motion path that we asked for?